Child Health Nursing Research

 The editor-in-chief of CHNR will make the final decision regarding the manuscript’s publication based on the reviewers’ comments and the scientific merits of the manuscript.
 Any potential or existing conflict and issues in the manuscript must be discussed in detail with the Editorial Board.

 4) Submission by editors: All manuscripts from editors, employees, or editorial board members are processed the same way as other unsolicited manuscripts.
 Editors will not handle their own manuscripts even if they are commissioned.
 During the review process, they will not engage in the selection of reviewers and the decision process.
+More details on other pertinent regulations are available on the journal’s website.
+If there are any questions regarding the use of the online submission system, authors may contact the editorial office of CHNR.

 5) Appeals of decisions: Any appeals against the editorial decision must be made within 2 weeks of the date of the decision letter.
 Authors who wish to appeal against a decision should contact the Editor-in-Chief, explaining in detail the reasons for the appeal.
 All appeals will be discussed with at least one other associate editor.
 If consensus cannot be reached thereby, an appeal will be discussed at a full editorial meeting.
 The process of handling complaints and appeals follows the guidelines of COPE available from (https://publicationethics.org/appeals).
 CHNR does not consider second appeals.